 An apprentice, who is selected by and applies with the master artist, should be a talented, committed student who desires to sharpen his or her skills in a community-based traditional art.
 The apprentice should not be a beginner artist.
 He or she should demonstrate enough experience in the traditional art to benefit from one-on-one training.
 Apprentices should also express an intention to train others in the art form in the future.
 Apprentices and master artists may be family members.

-The master and apprentice teams are committed to training in a community-based folk or traditional art .
+The master and apprentice teams must demonstrate a commitment to training for a period of eight months in a community-based folk or traditional art .
 Such practices include traditional music, visual art, crafts, dance, foodways, calendar and life-cycle customs, and occupational skills.
-Traditional art forms are those learned and passed down informally by imitation, word of mouth, or observation in cultural communities that share family, ethnic, tribal, regional, occupational, or religious identity.
+Eligible traditional art forms are those learned and passed down informally by imitation, word of mouth, or observation in cultural communities that share family, ethnic, tribal, regional, occupational, or religious identity.